2009 Coaching Changes

 Also on December 4, Toledo announced the hiring of Tim Beckman, the defensive coordinator at Oklahoma State for the past two seasons.
 Beckman has also served as the cornerbacks coach at Ohio State under Head Coach Jim Tressel from 2005-06, and he spent seven seasons as the defensive coordinator/assistant head coach at Bowling Green.
 Beckman replaces Tom Amstutz who announced he was stepping down on November 3rd.
 Amstutz' career mark was 58-41 in eight seasons, including 3-9 in 2008.
 His teams won MAC championships in 2001 and 2004, and MAC West Division crowns in 2002 and 2005.
 He led his team to four bowl appearances, including victories in the 2001 Motor City Bowl and the 2005 GMAC Bowl.

 Dabo Swinney was announced December 1 as Clemson's new head coach, removing the "interim" label that was affixed on October 13th when Tommy Bowden stepped down.
-Swinney led the Tigers to a 4-2 record over the last half of the season, including three wins in the last four ACC games.
-He was 4-1 in his last five games, including a 31-14 victory over rival South Carolina in the season finale to become bowl eligible at 7-5 (the team played two FCS opponents in its' first four games)..
+Swinney led the Tigers to a 4-2 record over the last half of the season, including three wins in the last four ACC games, including a 31-14 victory over rival South Carolina in the season finale to become bowl eligible at 7-5 (the team played two FCS opponents in its' first four games).
+But Clemson fell 26-21 to Nebraska in the Gator Bowl.

 The Tigers were expected by many to be the ACC front-runners last year.
 Instead, but Clemson was just 3-3 halfway through the campaign, and 1-2 in the ACC, when Bowden resigned.
 The preseason forecast at CollegeFootballPoll.com only projected a 3rd-place division finish for Clemson, albeit with an overall record of 10-2, 6-2 in the conference.
 In his nine complete seasons, Bowden's teams exceeded the Congrove Computer Rankings' preseason forecast four times, underperformed four times, and met expectations once.
 He had an overall record of 72-45 at Clemson, and is 90-49 in his career.
 His Clemson teams went to bowl games in eight of his nine seasons, and only failed to do so in 2004 as punishment for participation in an ugly brawl in the season finale win over state rival South Carolina.